Terminal/discordapps.dev/src/markdown/api.md

 Tokens are provided on a per-bot basis.
 View your bot's terminal.ink token by finding your bot and clicking the Token button.

+- All requests use JSON.
+- Please send POST requests with `Content-Type: application/json` with valid JSON in the body.
-When a token is required (When _token needed_ is shown), please add your token to your HTTP `Authorization` header.
+- When a token is required (When _token needed_ is shown), please add your token to your HTTP `Authorization` header.

-`Authorization: dd8c7533eabfa62174a549f7b11678962ec00f8727537`
+	- `Authorization: dd8c7533eabfa62174a549f7b11678962ec00f8727537`

 ## Methods